 Search for your flatmates on social media.
-There is a chance they have already created a group chat in which they can add you, and if not, go on and create one.
-Talk with them, get to know each other and see what will they bring to the accommodation.
-You can share the weight of ordinary household items like brooms, mops and buckets.
+There is a chance they have already created a group chat in which they can add you; if not, go on and create one.
+Talk with them, get to know each other and see what they will bring to the accommodation.
+You can share the weight of regular household items like brooms, mops and buckets.
 Everyone can bring a different item that all of you will use.

 Do you have personal experience that you would like to share?
 Please, do so in the comment section below.
 Have you forgotten something on your move to Uni that you really needed?